umputun/spot/README.md

   staging:
     groups: ["dev", "staging"] # list of groups from inventory file
   dev:
-    groups: ["dev"] # list of groups from inventory file
+    names: ["devbox1", "devbox2"] # list of server names from inventory file
   all:
     groups: ["all"] # all hosts from all groups from inventory file